 Europe’s biggest active volcano looks particularly alluring in autumn, when its forested slopes resemble an artist’s palette of red, ochre and bronze.
 Explore the northern side to encounter dramatic, eruption-scarred landscapes.
 You’ll also find excellent wineries that thrive on the mineral-rich slopes.
 Stop for a tour, lunch and an expert-led tasting.
 Some of the highest vineyards in the world—at 3,500ft and above—are found on Etna.
 These grape-friendly conditions have appealed to winemakers since the 6th century BC.

 Breathe in the sweet, tangy fragrance of oranges in the autumn and winter air.
 First brought to Sicily by Arab settlers in the 7th to 8th centuries, today the zesty fruits can be enjoyed in an array of varieties.
 From the blond-fleshed Navelina, Valencia and Ovale to the blood-red Moro, Sanguinello and Tarocco.
 How best to sample them?
-We recommend a refreshing breakfast or a citrus-themed treatment at Belmond Grand Hotel Timeo’s Wellness Centre.
+We recommend a refreshing breakfast or a citrus-themed treatment at the Wellness Centre in Grand Hotel Timeo, A Belmond Hotel, Taormina.
 Indulge in the Dolce Vita and you’ll be zinging with vitality.

 Take advantage of the quieter months to engage in intriguing aspects of Sicilian culture.
 Vibrant Caltagirone ceramics depict Moorish heads or exuberant plates.
 They encapsulate the island’s melting-pot heritage and joie de vivre.
 Join a workshop to fashion your own colourful piece.
 Or immerse yourself in the Opera dei Pupi, watching a mesmerising puppet show where Saracens battle Norman knights.
 Then take your little ones to craft their own papier-mâché puppets.